CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 * **When using SD Connect to safely share (or transfer) data with your collaborators, you need to plan data encryption in advance, as you need to encrypt the data with your collaborator's public encryption key for them to be able to decrypt the data**.
 Using Crypt4GH CLI, it is possible to encrypt data with multiple public encryption keys.
 Thus, for example,  the sama dataset can be safely shared with multiple  colleagues or collaborators.

-!!! note
+!!!
+Note
     Files that have been encrypted with the _CSC Sensitive Data Services public key_, can't be used in any other services as the corresponding secret key is             available only in the SD services environment.
 If you wish to encrypt your data for some other service, you should do another encrypted file that uses other public keys.